takashim0101/GeoNet-Realtime-Earthquake-Reporter/README.md

 **Note on Cloud Deployment Limitations**:
 When deployed to Streamlit Community Cloud, the background notification system and the local Ollama LLM integration will not function as they do on your local machine.
 These parts would require re-architecting for a cloud deployment (e.g., using cloud-based LLM APIs, or separate cloud services for scheduling).

-## Implemented Improvements
+## ✅ Implemented Improvements (Phase 1 Complete)

-*   **Notification Feature (Alert System)**:
+- **Notification Feature (Alert System)**:
-    *   `apscheduler` を使用してバックグラウンドでGeoNet APIを監視。
-    *   M4.0以上の地震を検知した場合、`notification_status.txt` にメッセージを書き込み。
-    *   Streamlitアプリは `notification_status.txt` を読み込み、UIにアラートを表示。
+  - Uses `apscheduler` to monitor the GeoNet API in the background
+  - If an earthquake ≥ M4.0 is detected, a message is written to `notification_status.txt`
+  - The Streamlit app reads this file and displays alerts in the UI

-*   **Urban Impact Map - Population Data Integration (Initial)**:
+- **Urban Impact Map - Population Data Integration (Initial)**:
-    *   Integrated Stats NZ Spatial Query API to fetch population-related data around earthquake epicenters.
+  - Integrated Stats NZ Spatial Query API to fetch population data near epicenters
-    *   Uses `STATS_NZ_API_KEY` loaded from `.env` for API access.
+  - Uses `STATS_NZ_API_KEY` from `.env`
-    *   The Streamlit app now displays raw JSON output of population data for the latest earthquake's location.
+  - Displays raw JSON output in the UI for transparency and debugging

-## Future Improvement Ideas (Phase 2 onwards)
+## 🔭 Future Improvement Ideas (Phase 2 onwards)

-1.  **Enhanced Notification System**: Implement real-time email/SMS alerts (e.g., using SendGrid/Twilio) or free alternatives like Discord/Slack webhooks.
+1. **Enhanced Notification System**
+   Implement real-time alerts via email, SMS, or messaging platforms:
+   - Use services like SendGrid, Twilio, or free alternatives such as Discord/Slack webhooks
+   - Enable proactive communication for emergency response teams

-2.  **Historical Earthquake Data Acquisition**: Programmatically fetch historical earthquake data from GeoNet (e.g., using the `/quake?MMI=(int)` endpoint for the last 365 days) for ML model training.
+2. **Historical Earthquake Data Acquisition**
+   Programmatically fetch and analyze historical data for ML training:
+   - Use GeoNet’s `/quake?MMI=(int)` endpoint to retrieve events from the past 365 days
+   - Build datasets for temporal and spatial modeling

-3.  **Urban Impact Map - Full ML/DL Integration**:
+3. **Urban Impact Map – Full ML/DL Integration**
+   Develop predictive models for earthquake vulnerability:
-    *   **GIS Layers Acquisition**: Acquire building outlines (LINZ Data Service) and ground conditions (GNS Science geological maps/fault lines) (initially via manual download).
+   - **GIS Layers Acquisition**: Building outlines (LINZ), geological maps/fault lines (GNS Science)
-    *   **Feature Engineering**: Prepare historical earthquake data and GIS layers for ML models.
+   - **Feature Engineering**: Combine seismic history with spatial layers
-    *   **Model Selection & Training**: Develop and train ML/DL models for vulnerability assessment or damage prediction.
+   - **Model Training**: Train ML/DL models for damage prediction
-    *   **GIS Visualization**: Visualize predicted impact (e.g., heatmaps, risk scores) on the map using processed GIS data.
+   - **GIS Visualization**: Display risk scores or heatmaps on the map

-4.  **Real-time LLM Enhancement**: Refine LLM prompts to automatically generate more detailed insights, such as "which cities are most affected" and "recommended countermeasures."
+4. **Real-time LLM Enhancement**
+   Refine prompt logic to generate deeper insights:
+   - Identify most affected cities
+   - Recommend countermeasures or preparedness actions
+   - Tailor messaging based on severity and population context

+5. **User-Specific Reports (Prompt Tuning)**
-5.  **User-Specific Reports**: Adjust LLM output tone (prompt tuning) based on user roles (e.g., urban planners, real estate agents, disaster management personnel).
+   Customize LLM output based on user roles:
+   - Urban planners → infrastructure impact
+   - Real estate agents → land use and valuation
+   - Disaster management personnel → emergency response and public messaging